Buryings/buryings/README.md

 ### Hi there, I'm Buryings, but you can call me Jay! 👋

 I am a 17 year old Beginner Developer from the UK who has an interest in computer science and video games.
-I am currently studying a **Level 2 Computer Science** Course in college.
+I am currently studying an **Level 2 (Intermediate) Computer Science** Course in college.

 There may not be much here but that will be soon to change as I become more in depth with programming.